wokwi/wokwi-docs/docs/guides/serial-monitor.md

 ```

 :::caution
 The serial monitor will only show once you print some output from your program.
+To change this behavior, [see below](#display).
 :::

 The Arduino Mega has multiple hardware Serial ports.
 You can connect the Serial monitor to a different serial port by configuring the pins in diagram.json.
 For instance, to connect `Serial2` to the serial monitor, add the following lines to the `connections` section in your diagram: